Clutch, transmission (25, 26)

 Some things can however be noted:

 - The housing, levers etc were all painted DB7164 Tiefdunkelgrau in accordance with the complete front axle, steering box etc. I am however not 100% sure that this is correct for this part.
-By one of my “advisors” I was told that the steering column ("jacket tube" ccording to the spare parts list?!) should be in DB7164 and hence it seemed natural that the gear shift housing with its levers should have it as well.
-Unfortunately, it seems as if DB7164 is the wrong color on the tube, obviously it should be semigloss black.
-If the tube is black I suppose that the gear shift housing should be it as well.
+By one of my “advisers” I was told that the steering column ("jacket tube" according to the spare parts list?!) should be in DB7164 and hence it seemed natural that the gear shift housing with its levers should have it as well.
+After this there has been a discussion around the color code.
+In Mercedes-Benz InteressenGemeinschaft e.V., (MBIG)'s Ponton paint pamphlet it is however said that it's DB7164.
+Based on that I would say that this color on the tube is correct and not semigloss black.
+If the tube should be black I suppose that the gear shift housing should be it as well.
 Let me know if you know for sure!

 - On many pictures of “original” and “untouched” cars, the dust cup (#114 in drawing below) that covers the selector level is white “cadmium”.
 If that is more correct than my painted cap I dare not to say.